k3erg/homebridge-marantz-denon-telnet/README.md

 ## How to Install this package?
-(sudo) npm install -g marantz-denon-telnet
+(sudo) npm install -g homebridge-marantz-denon-telnet